centiservice/mats3/mats-test-jupiter/README.md

 Introduction context..

 ###
-* **Extension_Mats**: Extension which provides a full MATS harness for unit testing by creating MatsFactory utilizing an in-vm Active MQ broker.
-Utilizes the default serializer provided by MATS.
+* **Extension_Mats**: Extension which provides a full Mats harness for unit testing by creating MatsFactory utilizing an in-vm Active MQ broker.
+Utilizes the default serializer provided by Mats.
 * **Extension_MatsGeneric**: Extension similar to Extension_Mats, however this rule can be utilized if one has a MatsSerializer which does not serialize to the type of String.
-* **Extension_MatsEndpoint**: Extension which creates a "mock" endpoint, useful to when testing a MATS flow which relies on replies from endpoints outside of your application.
+* **Extension_MatsEndpoint**: Extension which creates a "mock" endpoint, useful to when testing a Mats flow which relies on replies from endpoints outside of your application.
 One can thus utilize this rule to mock the response of these "external" resources.